-Freneuse Suite 1a (pPfru1a): Paraschist
+Freneuse Suite 1a (pPfru1a): Biotite-Muscovite Paraschist

 Paraschist of subunit pPfru1a is silver-grey or bluish grey in fresh exposure and beige or light grey in altered patina.
 It contains a significant amount of muscovite (15-35%) and brown biotite (10-25%) flakes.
 Locally, schist is characterized by varying amounts of garnet (2-40%), sillimanite, staurolite or kyanite.

 Metasedimentary rocks of subunit pPfru1b are grey in fresh exposure and very light grey in altered surface.
-Protoliths are probably arkosic and lithic wackes.
+The protolith is probably arkosic and lithic wacke.
 However, the presence of meta-arenite is also common.
-Micas, less abundant than in paraschist, consist of brown to reddish brown biotite (10-20%) and muscovite (2-10%) generally concentrated in millimetric laminae.
+Micas, less abundant than in paraschist of subunit pPfru1a, consist of brown to reddish brown biotite (10-20%) and muscovite (2-10%) generally concentrated in millimetric laminae.
 In the Saffray Lake area (Lafrance et al., 2014), rocks are more deformed in the vicinity of the Lac Turcotte Fault and regularly display a mylonitic texture with quartz bands.
-In the Jeannin Lake area (Charette et al., 2016), 5-10 km north of Nachicapau Lake, laminated outcrops resembling intermediate tuffs were also assigned to subunit pPfru1b.
-Finally, this subunit also includes beds containing lenticular fragments of mafic or felsic rocks that could represent lapilli metatuffs or lithic metawackes.
+In the Jeannin Lake area (Charette et al., 2016), 5 km to 10 km north of Nachicapau Lake, outcrops of laminated rocks resembling intermediate tuff were also assigned to subunit pPfru1b.
+Finally, layers containing lenticular fragments of mafic or felsic rocks that could represent lapilli metatuff or lithic metawacke are observed.

-In addition to klippes drawn on the map, unit pPfru2 also forms non-mappable decimetric beds interstratified with metasedimentary rocks of unit pPfru1.
-The rock is weakly metamorphosed, aphanitic and dark grey to black, locally bluish.
+In addition to klippes drawn on the map, unit pPfru2 also forms non-mappable decimetric beds that are interstratified with metasedimentary rocks of unit pPfru1.
+The rock is aphanitic and dark grey to black, locally bluish.
 It consists of a very finely recrystallized feldspar-quartz-mica matrix containing coarser crystals of biotite, garnet and opaque minerals, mainly graphite and sulphides.
 Chlorite, apatite and zircon are accessory phases observed in thin sections.